bitcraze/crazyflie-link-cpp/README.md

 make
 ```

-The library can be tested using the included example applications, e.g.,:
+The library can be tested from the build directory using the example applications, e.g.,:

 ```
 ./example_scan